subashcs/downscale-resolution-api/README.md

 3. In order for the python script to work you need to have python installed with version >= 3.7
 4. Install Pillow using pip by running *pip install Pillow*
-5. Run command *npm run start* or *yarn start* to start the project in development mode
+5. Run command *npm run start* or *yarn start* to start the project in development mode API will now be live on port 3000 , visit http://localhost:3000/ to make sure its up and running